-Referral matters within the Auditor-General's mandate are investigated either as part of the annual audit process or as a separate audit.
+We may conduct requests for audits as part of the annual financial audit process or as a separate investigation.
+They may also be incorporated into a performance audit included on QAO's forward work plan.
 Matters that are not within the Auditor-General's mandate are not investigated by QAO but may be referred to another agency for consideration, where appropriate.

-Given the sensitive nature of the referrals received they are treated with strict levels of confidentiality when being investigated.
+Given the sensitive nature of the requests we receive, they are treated with strict levels of confidentiality when being investigated.
 This includes compliance with the requirements of the Public Interest Disclosure Act 2010, where appropriate.

-Due to the confidentiality requirements of the AG Act, QAO cannot report back directly to the referrer about the results of our investigations.
-Any significant issues identified from the investigation may be included in a report to the relevant agency and/or a report to Parliament.
-The results of investigations may also be used to identify potential performance audit topics to be considered as part of the SAP.
+Due to the confidentiality requirements of the AG Act, QAO cannot report back directly to the referrer about the results of investigations.
+Any significant issues identified from the investigation may be included in a report to the relevant agency and/or a report to parliament.